packit/prepare-release/README.md

 Inputs:

 * `version`: version string to be used in for the release
-* `specfiles`: space separated paths of the specfiles to be updated
+* `specfiles`: comma separated paths of the specfiles to be updated